-The Housing chapter Element contains detailed information describing the demographic and economic conditions pertaining to housing needs for the next 20 years.
-In particular, the Housing chapter Element sets creates the planning backgroufoundation for planning for housing through by providing insighta window into existing trends in the community, such includingas building permits, location of growth, and demographics.
-In addition, it highlights specific existing and anticipated housing needs that are present in Skagit County, such as rural densities, senior housing, farmworker housing, affordable housing, and others.
-As part of the Housing Element's evaluation of existing conditions, the following Skagit County specific documents are referenced:
+The Housing Element contains information describing the demographic and economic conditions pertaining to housing needs for the next 20 years.
+In particular, the Housing Element creates the planning foundation for housing by providing insight into existing trends in the community, including building permits, location of growth, and demographics.
+In addition, it highlights existing and anticipated housing needs that are present in Skagit County, such as rural densities, senior housing, farmworker housing, affordable housing, and others.